 8. “Don’t Air Your Dirty Laundry in Public”

 This saying implies that personal matters should be kept private and not discussed openly.
 Johnny Depp and Amber Heard could have used a dose of this adage attributed to Anthony Trollope’s novel in 1867.
 However, in today’s social media and online sharing era, people often find solace, support, and advice by openly discussing their challenges and experiences.
 Sharing personal stories can foster empathy, create connections, and inspire others.
-The notion of secrecy and shame surrounding personal struggles is replaced by a culture of openness and vulnerability.
+A culture of openness and vulnerability replaces the secrecy and shame surrounding personal struggles.
 These days, there may be an oversharing of what ails us.

 9. “Sticks and Stones May Break My Bones, but Words Will Never Hurt Me”